 Things to Consider Before Getting a Capybara: Bathing and Grooming

 Bathing and grooming are crucial aspects of capybara care that owners must consider before bringing a capybara home.
-Capybaras require regular bathing to maintain their skin and coat health, as they have sensitive skin that can easily become irritated or infected.
+Capybaras require regular bathing to maintain their skin and coat health, as their sensitive skin can easily become irritated or infected.
 They also need access to a large body of water, such as a pool or pond, for swimming and soaking.

 Capybaras are semi-aquatic animals that spend most of their time in the water.
 They use water to regulate their body temperature, keep their skin hydrated, and remove dirt and debris from their fur.
-Therefore, it is essential to provide them with clean and fresh water regularly.
+Therefore, it is essential to regularly provide them with clean and fresh water.

 Owners should ensure that the pool or pond is deep enough for the capybara to swim comfortably and has a non-slip surface to prevent accidents.
 The water should be changed frequently to avoid contamination by bacteria or parasites that can cause infections.